Are you looking for Solo Senior Travel tips?

 You will need to check-in for your flight twenty-four hours before departure and obtain your boarding pass.
 If you are able, download your airline’s app to your phone.

 This way you have the choice of either downloading your boarding pass to your phone (on the airline’s app) or printing it out to bring it with you.
-Printing is easy if you are staying at a hotel, sometimes not so easy if you are not.

 On the morning of travel, I have my passport and phone (with boarding pass downloaded) in a small purse I wear under my coat.

-Passing through immigration and security can happen in odd sequences And not feel logical at all, especially when in transit between flights.
-Follow the signs!
 Whatever airport you are at. and do not feel afraid to approach airport staff to ask a question or for directions.

 I often must ask for directions when I travel through airports because I am afraid to miss an important sign and head in an incorrect direction.